mradhi/localise-bundle/README.md

 $ php bin/console localise:translation:export --extension=yaml --purge
 ```

-The output will be something like below:
+The output will be similar to below:

 ```console
  ----------------- ------ ------------ --------------